 Mawarra Manor, heritage listed and built in 1932, is set on 3 acres and sleeps 8 in 4 exquisite bedrooms.
 The garden - originally known as "The Grove" - is recognised as the most famous surviving example by renowned garden designer Edna Walling.

 Whilst both house and garden have undergone, and continue to undergo, extensive restoration and modernisation their historic significance has always remained at the forefront of thinking.
-The deck off the pool is currently undergoing full restoration and is not in use.

 The manor incorporates all traditional formal and informal rooms as one would expect in a home of this era.